Water Level Indicator Project

 • Battery or 5V power supply

-These components are inexpensive and easily available in electronics stores.
+These components are inexpensive and easily available in electronic component stores.

 Circuit Diagram Explanation

-The circuit diagram of the water level indicator consists of sensors placed at different levels inside the water tank.
-Each sensor is connected to an LED through a transistor and resistor.
+The water level indicator circuit consists of sensor probes placed at different heights inside the water tank.
+Each sensor is connected to an LED through a transistor and a resistor.

 For example: